-After that the Taliban were herded into coaches to be taken home.
+After that, the Taliban were herded into coaches to be taken home.
 There was about half an hour until the night prayer, so Dr. Ghani asked us to sit in a corner.
-I knew Dr. Ghani well, but it was the very first time that I was in his company.
+I knew Dr. Ghani well, but it was the very first time I was in his company.

 Dr. Ghani studied me carefully for a second or two and said, "I know you have been under a cloud.
 But you can make a new beginning as a religious affairs reporter.
 I will make sure you get full support from all of us here."
 Then he shook my hand forcefully and said, "Welcome to the religious affairs reporting mafia!"
 He paused and then said something more, but the imam's call to the prayer drowned his voice, and we all made to the prayer area.

 After the prayer was over, we left the mosque.
 Dr. Ghani invited us to his house, an offer accepted right away and with enthusiasm.
 Obviously everyone knew where he lived.
 On my motorcycle, I followed the mini procession of cars and motorcycles.